Michael Bay's unrealized projects: Ghost Recon

 On 11 June 2013, Warner Bros and Platinum Dunes will be making the film and Michael Bay will produce and possibly direct the film, written by Matthew Federman and Stephen Scaia.

 Untitled underwater adventure film

-On 17 March 2014, Bay will produce and possibly direct Tom Wheeler and Robbie Thompson's underwater adventure film through Platinum Dunes along with Wheeler.
+On 17 March 2014, it was announced that Bay would produce and possibly direct Tom Wheeler and Robbie Thompson's underwater adventure film through Platinum Dunes, along with Wheeler.
 There have been no further announcements since.

 Time Salvager

-In June 2015, Bay will direct the film adaptation of Wesley Chu's first Time Salvager book with Lorenzo di Bonaventura and Mark Vahradian producing.
+In June 2015, it was announced that Bay would direct the film adaptation of Wesley Chu's first Time Salvager book, with Lorenzo di Bonaventura and Mark Vahradian producing.
 On 18 September 2017, Zak Olkewicz was hired to write the script.
 There have been no further announcements since.

 Hunting El Chapo

 In March 2017, it was reported that Bay was in talks to possibly direct or produce an adaptation of Hunting El Chapo: The Thrilling Inside Story of The American Lawman Who Captured The World's Most-Wanted Drug Lord for Sony.